whitetigle/fable-doc/docsrc/3-steps/choose-a-template.md

 - using npm: `npm install`
 - using yarn: `yarn install`

 It will create a `node_modules` folder and a `package-lock.json` file.

-These should be ignored in a .gitignore file in order not to pollute your repository.
+*** A note about `package-lock.json`
+The `package-lock.json` file should be committed to ensure reproducible builds whenever anybody clones the repo.

 </li>